Ferment Fruit Into Alcohol

 Yeast plays a pivotal role in the fermentation process.
 It is a tiny microorganism that consumes the sugar and converts it into alcohol and carbon dioxide.
 There are different strains of yeast, each contributing its own unique flavors and aromas to the final product.

-See also How To Make Muscadine Wine
+See also Can You Make Mimosas With Wine

 As a wine lover, I have come to appreciate the importance of selecting the right yeast for different styles of wine.
 For example, Champagne yeast is often used for sparkling wines, as it can withstand high pressure and produces fine bubbles.
 On the other hand, certain strains of yeast are known for enhancing fruity or spicy flavors in red wines.